Your pension account

 The member’s pension account will continue to build up in the same way every year.
 You can find a list of the cost of living adjustments that have applied each year in the Frequently asked questions section.

-If you are buying extra pension by paying Additional Pension Contributions or Shared Cost Additional Pension Contributions, the amount you buy in each year is added to your pension account.
+If you are buying extra pension by paying Additional Pension Contributions, Shared Cost Additional Pension Contributions or paying into a Qualifying Additional Pension Arrangement (QAPA), the amount you buy each year is added to your pension account.